BA-2023-2024/welcome-screen/README.md

 **The `portraits` directory**<br/>
 In the portraits directory (located in the `public` folder) are all images stored.
 The images for each person must have the `firstname`(optional: `-image_suffix`)`.jpg` format. <br/><br/>
 For example: There is only one "Max", meaning the image would be `Max.jpg`. <br/>If there are two Max's one would be `Max.jpg` and the second one would be `Max-1.jpg`

+**Env Variables**<br/>
+You need to configure a `NEXT_PUBLIC_GITHUB_TOKEN` variable.
+You can create a github token under [https://github.com/settings/tokens](https://github.com/settings/tokens).
+Configure the expiration to "No expiration".
+Then configure the scope to allow the general `repo` setting.
+In addition allow under `admin:org` `read:orgRead`.